hanabi/hanabi.github.io/README.md

 * Furthermore, the player being "screamed at" is not allowed to discard on this turn.
 They must make some clue.
 Clues in this situation are treated the same as a *Double Discard Situation* (see *Avoiding Double Discards* below).
 * Players are only allowed to *Scream Discard* for cards that are playable or critical.
 (You are not allowed to Scream Discard for a card that is one away from being playable.)
 * *Scream Discards* do NOT apply when a player has a "blind" card to play in their hand AND the blind card could exist in your hand.
 This is a special exception that you have to remember.
-When this happens, you will usually want to blind play your finesse position card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.
+When this happens, you will usually want to blind play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.

 ### Tempo Clues (Re-cluing a Card)